CTCMS-UQ/dofulator/README.md

 This library provides a degrees of freedom (DoF) calculator for molecular dynamics simulations which use rigid geometry constraints.
-Per-atom and per-direction DoF are calculated using the methods described in [J. Chem.
+Per-atom and per-direction DoF are calculated using the theory described in [J. Chem.
 Theory Comput.
 2024, 20, 23, 10615–10624](https://doi.org/10.1021/acs.jctc.4c00957), which are applicable to both rigid bodies and semi-rigid fragments.
+Details of the algorithm, and handling of various constraint types and closed-loop constraint topology are discussed in [this preprint](https://dx.doi.org/10.2139/ssrn.5187317).

 The core library is provided as a C API (see [the usage docs](doc/usage.md#C) or [dofulator.h](src/dofulator.h)).
 A Python wrapper is also provided, and includes some plugins compatible with